About Us

 Circuit 2: Classic

-Route 2-A: Designed Classic
+Route 2-A: Classic Designed

-• Entrance time: 10 time slots, from 6:00 a.m. to 3:00 p.m.
+• Entry time: There are 10 entry times, from 6:00 a.m. to 3:00 p.m.

 Route 2-B: Lower Terrace